evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ---
 title: Volkswagen ID.4 Pro 4MOTION
 linktitle: "ID.4 Pro 4MOTION"
 description: "Volkswagen ID.4 Pro 4MOTION is an all-electric SUV with a WLTP range of up to 510 km (317 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true